Staying at 1 Orchard St.

 Alleyway

-Our neighbour Helen from 2 doors away at No. 15 Short Brackland parks her mobility scooter in the alley with our permission.
+Although the alleyway should be kept clear, our neighbour Helen from 2 doors away at No. 15 Short Brackland parks her mobility scooter their with our permission.
 It can be rolled out of the way if needed.

 Device charging

 There are several options available for charging portable devices.
 In the sitting room there is a charger adaptor with 2 USB-A & 2 USB-C sockets.
-The bedrooms have bedside wireless (Qi) chargers as well as wall chargers, and the main bedroom also has a multi-purpose wall charger than will power phones, tablets and even most laptops with USB-C connection.
+The bedrooms have bedside wireless (Qi) chargers as well as wall chargers, and the living room also has a multi-purpose charger (plugged in underneath the window) that will power/charge phones, tablets and even most laptops with USB-C connection.

-There is an international mains power adaptor either in the main bedroom wall socket or in one of the drawers nearby.
+There is an international mains power adaptor (found either in the main bedroom wall socket or in one of the drawers nearby).
 This will also accept shaver/razor chargers (the bathrooms do not have shaver sockets).